Voucher: In tourism

 This approach is most suitable for free individual tourist activities where pre-allocation for services are not necessary, feasible or applicable.

 It was customary before the information era when communication was limited and expensive, but now has been given quite a different role by B2C applications.

-When a reservation is made through the internet, customers are often provided a voucher through email or a web site that can be printed.
+When a reservation is made through the internet, customers are often provided a voucher through email or a website that can be printed.

 Providers customarily require this voucher be presented prior to providing the service.

 Account voucher

-A voucher is an accounting document representing an internal intent to make a payment to an external entity, such as a vendor or service provider.
+An account voucher is an accounting document representing an internal intent to make a payment to an external entity, such as a vendor or service provider.

 A voucher is produced usually after receiving a vendor invoice, after the invoice is successfully matched to a purchase order.

 A voucher will contain detailed information regarding the payee, the monetary amount of the payment, a description of the transaction, and more.

 In accounts payable systems, a process called a "payment run" is executed to generate payments corresponding to the unpaid vouchers.

 These payments can then be released or held at the discretion of an accounts payable supervisor or the company controller.

 The term can also be used with reference to accounts receivable, where it is also a document representing intent to make an adjustment to an account, and for the general ledger where there is need to adjust the accounts within that ledger; in that case it is referred to as a journal voucher.

 Any documentary evidence supporting the entries recorded in the books of accounts, establishing the arithmetic accuracy of the transaction, may also be referred to as a voucher—for example, a bill, invoice, receipt, salary and wages sheet, memorandum of association, counterfoil of paying-in slip, counterfoil of cheque book, or trust deed.

 Mobile phones

-A voucher is a recharge number sold to a customer to recharge their SIM card with money and to extend the card's availability period.
+A mobile phone voucher is a recharge number sold to a customer to recharge their SIM card with money and to extend the card's availability period.

 Vouchers are typically sold at retail outlets, such as phone stores run by the mobile operator or by distributors, grocery stores, and gas stations.

 Vouchers are the prevalent form of recharge for prepaid mobile phones in many countries such as Italy and Spain where well over 90% of consumers use vouchers, and the UK where over 60% buy vouchers at retail.

 In other countries such as the United States, Ireland, and many Nordic countries, there is a growing trend of customers using Card Not Present recharge options such as online payments, or by using their mobile handsets to call the operator and recharge with a representative (CSR) or through their IVR (Interactive Voice Response) system.

 A growing number of prepaid mobile operators such as Meteor in Ireland and T-Mobile USA are offering the option to send an SMS (text to pay), or use handset applications such as WAP or BREW technology.